kybervpk/website/checklist-for-victims-of-a-data-breach.md

 ### Vastaamo crisis phone

-*   Contact number: [044 4141 997](tel:+358444141997), open on Monday to Friday 9PM, Saturday 10AM to 2PM, 5PM to 9PM and Sunday 10PM to 9PM
+*   Contact number: [044 4141 997](tel:+358444141997), open on Monday to Friday 21, Saturday 10 to 14, 17 to 21 and Sunday 10 to 21

 ### National crisis helpline

-*   National Crisis Helpline in Arabic and English available Monday and Tuesday at 11AM to 3PM, Wednesday from 1PM to 4PM and 5PM to 9PM, Thursday from 10AM to 3PM at [09 2525 0113](tel:+358925250113)
+*   National Crisis Helpline in Arabic and English available Monday and Tuesday from 11 to 15, Wednesday from 13 to 16 and 17 to 21, Thursday from 10 to 15 at [09 2525 0113](tel:+358925250113)
 *   More information from [Mental Health Finland website](https://mieli.fi/en/support-and-help/support-and-help-foreigners)

 ### Church conversational help

 *   [Church conversational help](https://kirkonkeskusteluapua.fi/) is available through phone, chat, email or letters.
 *   Via Letter: Write a letter and send it to address: Palveleva kirje, PL 210, 00131 Helsinki.
 If you want a reply, please include your name and address information.
-*   Via Phone: [0400 22 11 80](tel:+358400221180), available every night from 6PM to 12PM.
+*   Via Phone: [0400 22 11 80](tel:+358400221180), available every night from 18 to 24.
 Your operator will charge normal phone call fees.
 *   Via Chat: Conversations are confidential.
 The person contacting is seen by the duty officer as anonymous.
-Chat is available from Monday to Friday from 12AM to 12PM.
+Chat is available from Monday to Friday from 12 to 24.
 Link to the chat is available at [Church conversational help website](https://kirkonkeskusteluapua.fi/).

 ### Victim Support Finland

 *   Victims of cyber crime can receive practical guidance and conversational help from Victim Support Finland on-call services:
 *   Victim Support Finland is available via phone at [116 006](tel:+358116006) Call is free of charge.
 *   [VSF provides a Contact Request Form as well](https://link.webropolsurveys.com/S/2DC107F19F3A2E71).
-*   [One can contact VSF via chat service](https://www.riku.fi/en/services/rikuchat-online-service/) which is available on weekdays from 9AM to 3PM.
+*   [One can contact VSF via chat service](https://www.riku.fi/en/services/rikuchat-online-service/) which is available on weekdays from 9 to 15.

 ### The Finnish Red Cross

-*   Finnish Red Cross (SPR) crisis helpline at [0800 100 200](tel:+358800100200) from 9AM to 9PM.
+*   Finnish Red Cross (SPR) crisis helpline at [0800 100 200](tel:+358800100200) from 9 to 21.
 *   More information from [SPR announcement](https://www.punainenristi.fi/uutiset/20201025/punainen-risti-avaa-auttavan-puhelimen-vastaamon-asiakkaiden-tueksi). (currently only in Finnish)

 ### City of Helsinki provides help for residents around the clock